 Using heroin during pregnancy can hurt both the mother and the baby.
 When a pregnant woman uses heroin, the drug can pass through the placenta to the baby in the womb.

-If a woman who uses heroin becomes pregnant, it’s important that she tell her doctor, so that the best and safest treatments for her and her baby can be used.
+If a woman who uses heroin becomes pregnant, she must tell her doctor so that the best and safest treatments for her and her baby can be used.

+The effects of using heroin during pregnancy can be severe.
 Heroin is highly addictive.
-Without professional help, heroin addiction can be very hard to overcome.
+Without professional help, heroin addiction can be tough to overcome.

-Fortunately, with the right combination of treatments and compassionate support, sobriety is possible for pregnant women who are struggling with heroin addiction.
+Fortunately, with the right combination of treatments and compassionate support, sobriety is possible for pregnant women struggling with heroin addiction.